cedrickchee/personal-website/_posts/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 ## The Second Code Retreat

 I've moved on from pursuing Data Scientist role.
 So I started my journey into the second educational retreat phase.
 The startup company that runs the code retreat is flexible enough that allows us to design and customize plan for our retreat.
-My design mainly drawed inspirations from [Recurse Center User's Manual](https://www.recurse.com/manual) and my experience organizing and running virtual/in-person study groups for fast.ai and AI Saturdays students.
+My design mainly drew inspirations from [Recurse Center User's Manual](https://www.recurse.com/manual) and my experience organizing and running virtual/in-person study groups for fast.ai and AI Saturdays students.
 I also referenced a few online articles:
 - [Example of how Recurser spent their time at RC](https://jvns.ca/blog/2017/09/17/how-i-spent-my-time-at-the-recurse-center/).
 - [Why I Decided to Learn to Code in Bali with Institute of Code](https://www.livelikeitstheweekend.com/decided-learn-code-bali-institute-code/)
 - [Coderetreat](https://www.coderetreat.org/) was spawned by Gary Bernhardt, Corey Haines, and many more.